 A Clockwork Orange by Anthony Burgess

 A Clockwork Orange is an interesting and disturbing novel (that has since been made into a film) that features the novel within itself.
-Close readers will note that one of Alex’s victims is an elderly man whose working on a manuscript with the same name is as the novel.
+Close readers will note that one of Alex’s victims is an elderly man whose working on a manuscript with the same name as the novel.

 Examples of Metafiction in Television and Film